IIIF/website/source/showcase/iiif_viewers.md

 # IIIF Viewers

 There is a whole universe of [IIIF-compliant viewers and other tools](https://github.com/IIIF/awesome-iiif), each with different features and benefits.
 Take a look at some of the most popular.
-(Or check out the [Awesome IIIF page on Github](https://github.com/IIIF/awesome-iiif) for a .
-That’s a community-driven compendium of all things IIIF, with tons to explore related to image viewers and more.)
+(Or check out the [Awesome IIIF page on Github](https://github.com/IIIF/awesome-iiif), community-driven compendium of all things IIIF, with tons to explore related to image viewers and more.)

 ## [Universal Viewer](https://github.com/UniversalViewer/universalviewer)